mingfang/terraform-provider-k8s/site/k8s_rbac_authorization_k8s_io_v1beta1_role_binding/README.md

 # resource "k8s_rbac_authorization_k8s_io_v1beta1_role_binding"

 RoleBinding references a role, but does not contain it.
 It can reference a Role in the same namespace or a ClusterRole in the global namespace.
 It adds who information via Subjects and namespace information by which namespace it exists in.
 RoleBindings in a given namespace only have effect in that namespace.
+Deprecated in v1.17 in favor of rbac.authorization.k8s.io/v1 RoleBinding, and will no longer be served in v1.20.

 <details>